LachyMcD/LachyMcD/README.md

 - 👋 Hi, I’m @LachyMcD
-- 👀 I’m interested in language, music, and science
+- 👀 I’m interested in languages and computers
-- 🌱 I’m currently learning Spanish and PERN / MERN Stack Development